 However, there is a small number of Shih Tzus that suffer from the following health issues.

-Cancer is a fatal disease that is the number one cause of death among Shih Tzus.
+Cancer is a fatal disease among Shih Tzus.
 Black And White Shih Tzu dogs can suffer from various cancers, including lymphoma, mast cell tumors, and hemangiosarcoma.

 2. Kidney issues

-Kidney issues rank below cancer as the leading cause of death of Black And White Shih Tzus.
+Kidney issues rank below cancer as the leading cause of shorter lifespan in Black And White Shih Tzus.
 These dogs also have narrow urinary tracts, making them susceptible to UTI and bladder stones.
 Adult male Shih Tzus should drink plenty of clean water and avoid eating food with excessive salt content.

 3. Luxating patella